Axelrod-Python/Axelrod/docs/tutorials/advanced/setting_a_seed.rst

 -------------

 Similarly, a Moran process is essentially another type of tournament.
 The library's implementation will propagate child seeds to each match to ensure reproducibility.
+See also the documentation on :code:`EvolvablePlayers`.

 Fingerprints
 ------------
+Since fingerprint generation depends on tournaments, fingerprints can also be given a seed for reproducibility.